 What This Means to You

-Because our industry is a melting pot, I really don’t believe you should focus on only one group of people.
+Because our industry is a melting pot, I don’t believe you should focus on only one group of people.
 At the end of the day, you never really know who will be interested in your products or business opportunity.
 The MLM Demographics I’ve seen in my career prove that point.

-That being said, you might want to use a different approach for each of these generations.
+That being said, you will want to use a different approach for each of these generations.
 Figure out what their values are, how they like to communicate, and what they would be most interested in, and focus on that.